The Sweet Oven Inc.

 Barrie, Orillia, and Toronto

-I first heard of the Sweet Oven’s butter tarts through another blog that had an article on the sweetest butter tart spots to visit in Ontario.
+I first heard of the Sweet Oven’s butter tarts through another travel and tourism blog that had an article on the sweetest butter tart spots to visit in Ontario.
 The author of the blog listed them as one of their ten best tarts.
 Of course, I was eager to try them for our butter tart quest.

 They have three locations – the original is in Barrie, a second location in Orillia, and recently a third location opened in the Toronto Beaches.
 With the new site in Toronto, I started seeing more and more social media posts from other butter tart lovers and travel bloggers raving about these decadent treats from The Sweet Oven.